East Dorset Support Groups

 Wellbeing in Mind is a fortnightly peer Support group for anyone aged 18 or over who wants to be mentally healthy.
 The group’s focus is to educate people about common mental health issues like stress, anxiety and depression, how to spot the signs and symptoms as well as finding helpful ways of coping and improving them.
 Each two-hour session can be attended on a drop-in basis and each person is encouraged to participate as much or as little as they would like.

-When: First Tuesday of every month (from 7 – 9pm)
+When: First and Third Tuesday of every month (from 7 – 9pm)

 Where: Verwood Community Resource Centre